simonmichael/hledger/hledger/Hledger/Cli/Commands/Repl.md

 As with the `run` command, each input file (or each input file/input options combination) is parsed just once, so commands will run more quickly than if you ran them individually at the command line.

-Also like `run`, the input file(s) specified for the `repl` command will be the default input for all interactive commands, you can override this temporarily by specifying an `-f` option in particular commands, and commands will not see any changes made to input files (eg by `add`) until you exit and restart the REPL.
+Also like `run`, the input file(s) specified for the `repl` command will be the default input for all interactive commands.
+You can override this temporarily by specifying an `-f` option in particular commands.
+But note that commands will not see any changes made to input files (eg by `add`) until you exit and restart the REPL.

 The command syntax is the same as with `run`: